NhungNg20/ofoods-ios/README.md

 # ofoods-ios
-An iOS application that people to create, edit, view and share their favourite recipes to friends and family!
+An iOS application that allow people to create, edit, view and share their favourite recipes to friends and family.